 Fun Fact #7: The Koalas of Kennett River

 Koalas are an iconic image of Australia – with many tourists hoping to get up close with these cute & fury creatures.
 One of the best places you can see them is the Kennett River!
 Located in Victoria along the Great Ocean Road, this area is home to hundreds of colonies that live in both the dense forests and in more urbanised hotspots.

 Koalas can sleep up to 20 hours per day.
 This tiredness is caused by their poor diet.
 They eat only eucalyptus leaves which don’t provide much energy and take a long time to digest.
 It is common to see them nestled between branches and cosied up asleep.

 See the Great Ocean Road the right way!

-So really, we hope you don’t think Great Ocean Road is just a pretty place with lots of rocks and that it really is a place worth visiting.
-Whether you’re visiting from interstate or overseas, the team at Go West Tours would love to take you on a comprehensive day tour to visit all the aforementioned places (and more) so you can experience the magic for yourself!
+Whether you’re visiting from interstate or overseas, the team at Go West Tours would love to take you on a comprehensive day tour to visit all the aforementioned places (and more!) so you can experience the magic for yourself!

 - Spend the day touring the Great Ocean Road